ismir/ismir-home/docs/pages/about.md

 ## About the Society

-The International Society of Music Information Retrieval is a non-profit organization seeking to advance the access, organization, and understanding of music information.
+The International Society for Music Information Retrieval is a non-profit organization seeking to advance the access, organization, and understanding of music information.
 As a field, music information retrieval focuses on the research and development of computational systems to help humans